Greenland's courting of China for airport projects worries Denmark

 Greenland, with vast mineral resources including uranium and rare earths, is strategically important for the U.S. military as the shortest route from North America to Europe goes via the Arctic island.

-The Thule air base, located 1200 kms (750 miles) north of the Arctic Circle, hosts a radar station that is part of a U.S. ballistic missile early warning system.
+Thule air base, located 1200 kms (750 miles) north of the Arctic Circle, includes a radar station that is part of a U.S. ballistic missile early warning system.

-(Additional reporting by Ben Blanchard and Brenda Goh in Beijing; writing by Jacob Gronholt-Pedersen; Editing by Adrian Croft)
+(Additional reporting by Ben Blanchard and Brenda Goh in Beijing and David Brunnstrom in Washington; writing by Jacob Gronholt-Pedersen; editing by Adrian Croft, Larry King)